 Waku Ghin – Global Innovation at Marina Bay Sands

-Chef Tetsuya Wakuda’s renowned restaurant at Marina Bay Sands offers a unique omakase-style tasting menu blending Japanese techniques with global ingredients.
-Signature dishes include caviar with uni and Australian wagyu with Japanese seasonings.
+Chef Tetsuya Wakuda’s renowned restaurant, Waku Ghin at Marina Bay Sands offers a unique omakase-style tasting menu blending Japanese techniques with global ingredients.
+The elegant dining room and open kitchen foster an intimate connection between chef and guests.

 Sushi Ichi – Traditional Craft at Singapore Marriott Tang Plaza